MicrosoftDocs/learn/learn-pr/azure/aks-optimize-compute-costs/includes/2-node-pools.md

 ### User node pools

 User node pools support custom workloads.
 You can also define the underlying VM sizes for nodes and run specific workloads.
 For example, your drone tracking solution has a batch processing service that you deploy to a node pool configured with general-purpose VMs.
-The batch processing service requires higher capacity GPU-based VMs.
+The new predictive modeling service requires higher capacity GPU-based VMs.
 You decide to configure a separate node pool and configure it to use GPU enabled nodes.

 In contrast to system node pools, user node pools allow you to specify Windows or Linux as the node operating system.